Version Control Best Practices for Software Development

 Continuous monitoring helps detect failures early and improve CI efficiency.

 Dashboards: Set up dashboards to visualize build and test results.
-Tools like Jenkins, GitLab CI, or CircleCI provide built-in dashboards for monitoring.
+Tools like Jenkins, GitLab CI, or CircleCI provide built-in dashboards for monitoring. – Alerts: Configure alerts for build failures or test failures to ensure that the team is promptly notified of issues.

 7. Integrate Code Quality Tools